-Discover Johnnie Walker, the most recognizable and best-selling Blended Scotch Whisky.
-Learn the history, product details, and how to create and recommend drinks.
+Discover Johnnie Walker, the most recognisable and best-selling Blended Scotch Whisky.
+Learn the history, product details and how to create and recommend drinks.

 A Guide to Johnnie Walker Scotch Whisky